Steve McCurry

 What else can I find right now?

 Being aware of the present is key in photography.
-After this experience, when you pick up your camera again, it will be easier and easier to look, hear, feel and intuit everything you want to appear in your photo.
+After this experience, when you pick up your camera again, it will be easier and easier to look, hear, feel and sense everything you want to appear in your photo.

 Diane Arbus.
 1963